Two young men look for romance in a shopping mall.

 "I gave you a cigarette and a light.
 Don't ask me for anything else," Barry snarled.

 The bus arrived.
-The two young men walked to the back seats.
+As the two young men climbed up the steps at the front of the bus two young women got out of the back door of the hulking vehicle.
+The metal behemoth rocked perceptibly as it lurched away from the bus stop.
 Glimpses of nice houses with expensive cars in their driveways sped by out the window.

 "I had a job where we had to move prefab homes through the downtown area.
 I learned how to talk to people then," Barry commented to Arthur.

-The bus lurched into the mall's parking lot, and the two young men got off the vehicle like they belonged there.
+The bus rolled into the mall's parking lot, and the two young men got off the vehicle like this was their world.

 The Galleria sold nice things to nice people who had nice money.
 There were boutiques, department stores, an arcade, a couple of bookstores, and a bakery full of rich looking cookies, all for the upscale people of Dallas.
-Mannequins dressed in stylish clothes stood in boutique windows.
-A female mannequin wore a silky, silver shirt with large black dots on it.
-Arthur realized those clothes cost way more than the money he had in his pocket.
-Music from an ice skating rink echoed upwards towards the roof of the cavernous place.
+A female mannequin wearing a silky, silver blouse with large black dots on it stood in a boutique window.
+Arthur realized that blouse cost way more than the twenty dollars he had in his pocket.
+Music from the ice skating rink echoed upwards towards the roof of the cavernous place.

 "You look so gorgeous.
-I am amazed by how good you look," Barry gushed.
+I am amazed by how good you look.
+Any man in the world would be proud to be with you," Barry gushed.

 "I've got to find me a woman.
 Let's go to Braxton's and see if we can find a couple of women there," Barry ventured.